 What is a Backlink?

-Links between sites, SEO, and how we use them on ListYourProject.
+Complete guide to backlinks, SEO signals, and how we use them on ListYourProject.

-A backlink is a link from another website to yours — or in our case, from your site to ListYourProject.
+A backlink is a link from another website to yours - or in our case, from your site to ListYourProject.
 Also called an "incoming link" or "inbound link," it points from one page on the web to your page.
+In HTML, it looks like a standard hyperlink: clickable text (the anchor) wrapped in an <a href="..."> tag.

 Search engines use backlinks as a signal of trust and relevance.
 When quality sites link to you, it can help your pages rank better.
 When you add a link to ListYourProject on your site, we can verify that your listing is legitimate and you get more visibility in our directory.